 You can use these mixtures on light clogs.
-If none of these work you may want to invest in a pipe snake.
+If none of these works, you may want to invest in a pipe snake.

 Only try these on metal pipes.
-If you’re drainage uses plastic pipes, there’s a risk of hot water melting it.
+If your drainage uses plastic pipes, there’s a risk of hot water melting it.

 For lighter clogs, mix half a cup of salt into 4 liters of hot (not boiling water) then pour it down the drain.

-If that’s not enough then try pouring in half a cup of baking soda then half cup vinegar.
-Pour in boiling water after 15 minutes to wash off residue.
+If that’s not enough, then try pouring in half a cup of baking soda then half cup vinegar.
+Pour in boiling water after 15 minutes to wash off the residue.